saviogl/saviogl.github.io/_posts/2016-02-23-unix-overview-for-macosx-users-part-IV.markdown

 - **sort** - Sort lines

-> Capital letters are treated different from lower case letter.
-So if you want it to be sorted as the same value, pass in the **-f** option.
+> Capital letters are treated differently from lower case letters.
+So if you want it them to be sorted as the same values, pass in the **-f** option.

 ``` bash
 $ sort fruit.txt